Carly Thibault-DuDonis: Career

 Thibault began her women's basketball career in 2013 when she went to Florida State University to work as their Director of Recruiting Operations.
 With Eastern Michigan University, she became an assistant coach in 2014.
 She continued her assistant coaching experience after moving to Mississippi State University in 2016.
 During 2018, Carly Thibault-DuDonis remained as an assistant coach upon joining the University of Minnesota.
 She was selected as an assistant coach for the 2019 Aurora Games.

 While at Minnesota, she became their associate head coach during 2020.
 Thibault-DuDonis temporarily coached the team in January 2022.
 During April 2022, she became the head coach at Fairfield University.
-Her team won 29 straight games, went 20-0 in the MAAC regular season, and won the 2024 MAAC women's basketball tournament.
+Her team won 29 straight games, went 20–0 in the MAAC regular season, and won the 2024 MAAC women's basketball tournament.
 In that year's NCAA Division I women's basketball tournament, they reached the first round.
 In addition, her team was ranked #25 in the AP Poll for the last few weeks of the season, marking the first time in Fairfield history the team was ranked in the Top 25.

-In the 2024-2025 season, Thibault-DuDonis' Stags won on the road at Arkansas and Wake Forest, while also defeated Big East member Villanova.
+In the 2024–2025 season, Thibault-DuDonis' Stags won on the road at Arkansas and Wake Forest, while also defeated Big East member Villanova.
 In the Villanova game, the MAAC preseason player of the year, Janelle Brown, tore her ACL.
-Despite Brown's absence, the team went 19-1 in the MAAC regular season to win their 2nd straight regular season title.
+Despite Brown's absence, the team went 19–1 in the MAAC regular season to win their 2nd straight regular season title.
 The team then went on to win the MAAC tournament for the 2nd year in a row as well, making them the 1st team to win back-to-back MAAC tournaments since 2019.
 It was also the first time in program history that the program won back-to-back titles.
-The team earned a 12-seed in the NCAA tournament, the highest seed in program history.
+The team earned a 12-seed in the NCAA tournament, the highest seed in program history at the time.

+In the 2025–2026 season, the Stags cemented their status as one of the premier mid-major programs in the country, reaching #25 in the AP poll for the second time in three seasons.
+They defeated Villanova and Richmond on the road, while falling to national powers Iowa and UNC by 14 points.
+They led the nation in three-pointers made per game (over 11), while being top 10 in three-point percentage.
+They hit 13 or more threes in 11 games, including a program record 20 in a game against St. Peter's.
+They won the MAAC regular season title (co-champions with Quinnipiac) and the MAAC tournament for the third straight season.
+It is just the third three-peat in league history and first at Fairfield.
+Their 11-seed is the highest seed in program history.